Lowclouds/logtag/README.md

 ```

 ### LogTag.defTags(component_name, string_array_of_tag_names, scope=theGlobalObject)
-Note, too, that, again, by default, every tag is also injected into the global namespace.
+Once again, by default, every tag is also injected into the global namespace.
 Horrors.
 This means you should also choose your component and tag names carefully.

 The LogTag.defTags method creates variables by gluing the component name to the tag name with an underscore, i.e.

 ```js
 complete_tagname = component_name + '_' + tag_name;
 ```

+**Please** do not use an empty component_name.
+That is reserved for LogTag, and there's currently no protection against that.
+You will be surprised if you do.

 The generated tags are also immutable constants, so, if you're using HMR and you redefine the tags in a file that gets replaced, it will break when trying to redefine the constants.
 You'll need to reload the whole shebang.
 I might try to work around this.

-By default, the tags are injected into the global namespace, and the LogTag.init() options can modify that.
+By default, the tags are injected into the global namespace, but using the LogTag.init() options above, you can modify that.
 However, you can directly supply any object as the scope for the generated tags.
 This is used internally to add ALLOF to the LogTag object.

 ### LogTag.log(stuff, [tags])